frnsys/bane/guide.md

 ```
 See the [Font Custom](http://fontcustom.com/) site for Linux installation instructions.

-If you're storing your icon SVGs in `source/icons/`, you can run the
+The source SVGs are located in `source/icons`, so if you are modifying,
+adding, or removing icons, place them there.

+If you have the Grunt default (watch) task running, Grunt will automatically
+compile, move and modify these files so that you're using the newest icons.

-following command from your application root to compile the SVGs into an
+Otherwise, you'll need to run following command from your application
+root to compile the SVGs into an icon font.
-icon webfont:
 ``` bash
 $ fontcustom compile source/icons
 ```

-If you have the Grunt default task running, Grunt will automatically
-move and modify these files so that you're using the newest icons.

 ### Grunt ###